catspeed-cc/tokenserver-debian/README.md

 Token server will be able to be set up behind a reverse proxy, and you will be able to have infinite number of token servers.

+Currently the api requires a trailing slash (ex. http://catspeed.cc:480/api/v1/get_tokens/) which is not a big deal, but I will try and fix this.
+Real API endpoint wouldn't have a trailing slash.
+It's just some nginx configuration I have to work out.

 ## Features

 - Stats monitor (not started yet)